HorizonEmuTeam/Horizon-Emu/README.md

 That's all!

 # Configuration
+### Settings For X11
-* `Settings For X11:` In the X11 settings tab you will be greeted with settings transferred from Termux-X11 Preferences.
+In the X11 settings tab you will be greeted with settings transferred from Termux-X11 Preferences.

 Recommend settings: